eldube/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 *submitted: June 2014*

 ## Data
-The assignment makes use of data collected from a personnal activity monitoring device which collects data at 5-minute interval throughout the day and records the number of steps taken in each interval.
-The data provided is from an anonymous individual and covers a 2 month period from October 2012 to November 2012.
+The assignment makes use of data collected from a personal activity monitoring device which collects data at 5-minute intervals throughout the day and records the number of steps taken in each interval.
+The data provided is from an anonymous individual and covers a two(2) month period from October 2012 to November 2012.

 ## Loading and preprocessing the data

-The zip file containing the data required for the assignment can be dowloaded from the provided Url : https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip  using the following code:
+The zip file containing the data required for the assignment can be dowloaded from the provided Url : https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip  using the following R code: